Double precision (64-bit) floating-point numbers in IEEE 754 representation.

 epsilon : Float

-considers numerical erros, see comment above.
+The epsilon considers numerical errors, see comment above.

-Equivalent to Float.abs(x - y) <= epsilon
+Equivalent to Float.abs(x - y) <= epsilon for a non-negative epsilon.

 Special cases: